anvilproject/anvil-portal/content/guides/content/events-guide.md

 ---
-title: "Adding and Updating Training Events"
+title: "Adding and Updating Events"
 author: "Dave Rogers"
 description: "A basic guide on how to create events for the AnVIL portal"
 ---

-#  Events
+#  Creating Events

 The AnVIL portal lists events: